Open-Markets-Initiative/Directory/Organizations/Memx/Protocols/MemoirLastSale.md

-## Memoir Last Sale: Memx Trade Feed
+## Memoir Last Sale: Memx Last Sale Trade Data

-Sbe-encoded market data protocol providing real-time trade reports for equities traded on Memx.
+Real-time trade feed reporting executions, cancellations, and corrections for securities and options traded on the Members Exchange.

 ### Overview

-Memoir Last Sale is the Memx trade reporting feed delivering real-time last sale information for equity instruments.
-The protocol uses Simple Binary Encoding (Sbe) to disseminate executed trade details including price, size, trade conditions, and timestamps for all transactions occurring on the Memx equities market.

-The feed provides a dedicated stream of trade execution data separate from the order book feeds, enabling subscribers to monitor trading activity, calculate volume-weighted prices, and track market statistics without processing order book updates.
-Memoir Last Sale includes trade correction and cancellation messages for maintaining accurate trade records.
+Memoir Last Sale is an event-based market data protocol that publishes trade activity for every instrument traded on the Members Exchange.
+The feed delivers trade report, trade cancellation, and trade correction events along with trading session state, enabling subscribers to consume a clean last-sale stream without needing full depth of book.

+Messages are encoded using the Fix Trading Community Simple Binary Encoding standard and distributed as a sequenced fixed-width stream over the Memx-Udp multicast channel.
+Gap fill replay is available over the Memx-Tcp channel for subscribers that miss packets or need to resynchronize.
+The protocol is unidirectional and cannot be used to submit orders.

 ### Transport

-Udp multicast with sequenced packets.
-Gap detection via sequence numbers for ensuring complete trade record delivery.
+Udp multicast via the Memx-Udp channel for real-time delivery of sequenced Sbe trade messages with per-message sequence numbers for gap detection.
+Tcp via the Memx-Tcp channel for gap fill replay when subscribers detect missed messages.

 ### Key Characteristics

+- **Last sale** - Executed trade stream with price, size, and condition codes
+- **Trade lifecycle** - Trade report, cancellation, and correction messages
-- **Sbe encoded** - Fixed-position, fixed-length fields for zero-copy parsing
+- **Sbe encoded** - Fix Simple Binary Encoding for fixed-width low-latency parsing
-- **Equities trade feed** - Last sale reports for Memx equity instruments
-- **Trade conditions** - Sale condition indicators for each execution
-- **Trade corrections** - Correction and cancellation messages for trade adjustments
-- **Multicast delivery** - Udp multicast for efficient one-to-many distribution
-- **Sequence numbered** - Packets carry sequence numbers for gap detection
+- **Udp multicast delivery** - Real-time publication over the Memx-Udp channel with sequence numbers
+- **Tcp gap fill** - Replay service over the Memx-Tcp channel for missed messages
+- **Trading session status** - Current state of the trading session included in the feed
+- **Unidirectional** - Market data only, cannot be used to enter orders